jamiebutterworth2016/machine-learning/README.md

 Algorithms are split into categories: unsupervised learning and supervised learning.\
 Practically, unsupervised learning is used first before supervised learning can be used.\
 This is semi-supervised learning.\

-Tables don't usually start with a classification column, i.e. rows aren't usually classified.
-1. First use an unsupervised learning model to categorise data into groups (ideally two groups for simplicity) and generate a classification column.
+1. Tables don't usually start with a classification column, i.e. rows aren't usually classified initially.
+First use an unsupervised learning model to categorise data into groups (ideally two groups for simplicity) and generate a classification column.
 2. Then use a supervised learning model to:
     - Read the values of a new data row.
     - Compare the row with existing rows in each group.